Steps for the Experienced-Track Diploma

 - For Site Development emphasis which focuses on a single site, show evidence of the yields as described in the regular Requirements for this Diploma specialty.

-- For the single site emphasis, provide 2 letters of recommendation from PINA diplomates or equivalent who are professionally familiar with the site.
+- For the single site emphasis, provide two letters of recommendation from PINA diplomates or equivalent who are professionally familiar with the site.

 You may also submit your Experienced Track application by regular mail.
 Please contact our administrator for more information on this option.